To add content, ask questions.

 - Modal Verbs (dürfen, können, mögen, müssen, sollen, wollen)

-Modal verbs in German express ability, permission, necessity, desire, or obligation.
-They are always used with an infinitive verb.
+Modal verbs in German express ability, permission, necessity, desire, and obligation using six key verbs.

 - Separable and Inseparable Prefix Verbs